alukosdev/ccsp/guidance/owasp-top-10.md

 ---

-**Scenario #2**: Similarly, an application’s blind trust in frameworks may result in queries that are still vulnerable, (e.g., Hibernate Query Language (HQL)):
+**Scenario #2**: Similarly, an application's blind trust in frameworks may result in queries that are still vulnerable, (e.g., Hibernate Query Language (HQL)):

 ```
 Query HQLQuery = session.createQuery("FROM accounts WHERE custID='" + request.getParameter("id") + "'");
 ```

-In both cases, the attacker modifies the ‘id’ parameter value in their browser to send: ‘ or ‘1’=’1.
+In both cases, the attacker modifies the `'id'` parameter value in their browser to send: `'` or `'1'='1`.
 For example:
 ```
 http://example.com/app/accountView?id=' or '1'='1
 ```